Winemakers, Enologist, Vineyard Expert

 In 1983, Jon returned to his family’s Stone Hill Winery as Vineyard Manager.
-Today, Jon serves as the winery’s Vice President and General Manager and directly oversees the production and operations aspects of the company.
+Today, Jon serves as the winery’s President and Owner and directly oversees the production and operations aspects of the company.
 In 1994 Jon’s expertise at vineyard management was recognized at the Wineries Unlimited Symposium where he was named Winegrower of the Year.

 Jon is actively involved in several industry and civic boards and organizations.
-He has served multiple terms on the Missouri Grape and Wine Advisory Board.
-He served for nine years as the Midwestern representative on the Eastern Viticulture Consortium Regional Guidance Committee, which administers USDA funding for viticultural research.
+He has served multiple terms on the Missouri Grape and Wine Advisory Board as well as the Midwestern representative on the Eastern Viticulture Consortium Regional Guidance Committee, which administers USDA funding for viticultural research.

 Dave Johnson graduated from Michigan State University in 1970 with a Bachelor of Science degree in Biology.
 He worked five years at Ford Hospital and Research Institute in his native Detroit, before returning to Michigan State in 1975 to pursue a master’s degree in the Grape and Wine Program.
 As Dr. G.S.
 Howell’s research assistant, Dave found himself heavily involved in viticulture research, the operation of Michigan State’s pilot winemaking facility and cooperative research works with several Michigan wineries.
 Making wines from new grape varieties at the university’s research center became his No. 1 priority.

 After obtaining his master’s degree in 1978, Dave, upon Dr. Howell’s strong recommendation, traveled to Hermann, Missouri, where he became winemaker for Stone Hill Winery.
-In the past 30+ years, Dave’s winemaking expertise and penchant for perfection has earned him and Stone Hill Winery the industry’s highest accolades.
+In the past 40+ years, Dave’s winemaking expertise and penchant for perfection has earned him and Stone Hill Winery the industry’s highest accolades.
 The most awarded American winemaker outside of California, Dave was named Winemaker of the Year in 1994.
 In 2002, he received Missouri’s Pioneer Award for his outstanding service to the state’s grape and wine industry.
 Dave’s dedication to his craft is clearly evident in his ability to produce quality award-winning wines consistently year after year.
-Stone Hill Winery routinely ranks among the top awarded wineries in the nation and has earned seven Missouri Governor’s Cup awards since 1994.
+Stone Hill Winery routinely ranks among the top awarded wineries in the nation and has earned several Missouri Governor’s Cup awards.

-When he's not working, Dave pursues his two favorite hobbies-golf and scuba diving-with the same tenacity that makes him one of the best winemakers in the country.
+Dave now has more time to pursue his favorite hobby of golf with the same tenacity that makes him one of the best winemakers in the country.

 Shaun Turnbull hails from Cape Town, South Africa.
 He studied winemaking at Elsenburg Agricultural College where he received his diploma in Cellar Technology in 1999.
 Teaching the science of winemaking since the early 1900s, Elsenburg College has earned a reputation in South Africa for being the best practical school of winemaking in the country.
 After completing his studies, Shaun furthered his practical education by taking harvest internships at WineCorp in Stellenbosch, South Africa, Jefferson Cellars in Charlottesville, Virginia, and Heitz Cellars in Napa, California.